 Federal student loans are eligible for up to 12 months of deferment or forbearance.
 Some private lenders also provide deferment and forbearance options.

-For example, College Ave offers up to 12 months of forbearance for borrowers experiencing hardship, typically in three- to six-month increments.
+For example, College Ave, a Credible partner lender, offers up to 12 months of forbearance for borrowers experiencing hardship, typically in three- to six-month increments.

 Contact your student loan servicer